GPlates/GPlates/doc-python-api/pygplates_reference.rst

 Feature classes
 ^^^^^^^^^^^^^^^

-:class:`pygplates.Feature` is the main class to go to for querying/setting geological feature properties.
+``Feature`` is the main class to go to for querying/setting geological feature properties.

 .. autosummary::
    :nosignatures: